poggiteam/FLI1_2021/souporcell/README.md

 		<li>mRNA_barcodes.tsv.gz</li>
 	</ul>
 </ul>
-If you prefer to perform the fastq data pre-processing, instructions are described in https://github.com/poggiteam/ETV6/tree/new_main/preprocessing <br>
+If you prefer to perform the fastq data pre-processing, instructions are described in https://github.com/poggiteam/ETV6_2020/preprocessing <br>

 ## Run the Souporcell analysis

-Souporcell analysis needs 3 inputs (for more details see,https://github.com/wheaton5/souporcell):
+Souporcell analysis needs 3 inputs that you have to download in "souporcell/data/" (for more details see,https://github.com/wheaton5/souporcell):
 1- BAM file from cellranger output
 2- "barcodes.tsv" file from cellranger output
-3- Reference genome GRCh38-2020-A (available on zenodo)
+3- Reference genome GRCh38-2020-A (available on zenodo : https://zenodo.org/record/6980009/files/refdata-gex-GRCh38-2020-A.tar.gz
+?download=1)

 Run the analysis

-<pre><code>$WORKING_DIR/singularity exec souporcell_latest.sif souporcell_pipeline.py -i $WORKING_DIR/possorted_genome_bam.bam -b $WORKING_DIR/seurat_analysis/data/mRNA/raw/barcodes.tsv -f $WORKING_DIR/GRCh38-2020-A.fa -o $WORKING_DIR/souporcell_outputs/ -k 4 -t 20</pre></code>
+<pre><code>$WORKING_DIR/singularity exec souporcell_latest.sif souporcell_pipeline.py -i $WORKING_DIR/ETV6_2020/souporcell/data/possorted_genome_bam.bam -b $WORKING_DIR/seurat_analysis/data/mRNA/raw/barcodes.tsv -f $WORKING_DIR/ETV6_2020/souporcell/data/GRCh38-2020-A.fa -o $WORKING_DIR/ETV6_2020/souporcell/souporcell_outputs/ -k 4 -t 20</pre></code>

 ##### Ouputs

-Once the analysis done, the results should be in you $WORKING_DIR/souporcell_outputs/ folder.
+Once the analysis done, the results should be in you $WORKING_DIR/ETV6_2020/souporcell/souporcell_outputs/ folder.
 Seurat analysis will use "clusters.tsv" as only souporcell input.
 This .tsv, result file is already present in the github output directory.
 Produced souporcell outputs objects will also be saved to this folder.